How to clean supply line

 How often should I clean my supply lines?

-It's recommended to clean supply lines every 1-2 years, or if you notice reduced water pressure or leaks.
+It's recommended to clean your supply lines every 6-12 months, or anytime you notice reduced water flow or pressure.

-Can I use a chemical cleaner on my supply lines?
+Can I use chemicals to clean my supply lines?

 Connect with certified professionals in your area